 The First Year Experience is a unique curriculum that all freshmen in CEHD are a part of, designed to build community and help you transition from high school into college.
-FYE’s rigorous and innovative curriculum includes two semesters: a First-Year Inquiry course in the fall and Learning Communities in the spring.
+FYE’s rigorous and innovative curriculum includes two semesters: EDHD 1525W: CEHD First Year Experience course in the fall and high impact course options in the spring.
 FYE courses help you reach your four-year graduation goals, support the completion of U of M’s liberal education requirements, and meet prerequisites for the majors in CEHD.
 CEHD students in the President's Emerging Scholars program, including students selected for the TRIO Student Support Services program, participate in CEHD's first-year curriculum.

-In the fall semester, you’ll enroll in the First-Year Inquiry course, a discussion-based class with a seminar atmosphere focused on developing your reading, critical thinking, and academic writing skills.
+In the fall semester, you’ll enroll in the EDHD 1525W: CEHD First Year Experience, a discussion-based class with a seminar atmosphere focused on developing your reading, critical thinking, and academic writing skills.

-The FYI class addresses the shared inquiry: “How can one person make a difference?” by discussing a common book.
-The fall 2018 book is Make Your Home Among Strangers by Jennine Capó Crucet, and you will examine the book through additional readings, writings, and a collaborative iPad project.
+The FYI course addresses the shared inquiry: “How can one person make a difference?” by discussing a common book.
+The Fall Semester 2023 book is Disability Visibility edited by Alice Wong, and you will examine the book through additional readings, writing, and discussion.
 Find out more on the CEHD Reads website.

 During the spring semester, students have the opportunity to choose from high impact practice courses such as courses in common, learning communities, community engaged learning, study abroad, freshman seminars and more.
 High impact practice courses use teaching and learning strategies that support social and academic engagement, supporting students in building relationships and forming a community with faculty, staff, and students, while developing a sense of belonging in the college and on campus.